 The Story of Your Gift (27:55) – What gift do you have to share with the world?
-Part of cultivating our generosity is recognizing what gifts we have to offer the world and to share them wholeheartedly.
-Jack reflects on not only the importance of our own generosity but also allowing ourselves to receive the generosity of others.
+Part of cultivating our generosity is recognizing what gifts we have to offer the world and sharing them wholeheartedly.
+Jack reflects on not only the importance of our own generosity but also on allowing ourselves to receive the generosity of others.

-Season of Generosity (37:45) – Jack shares another story of generosity and compassion which serves as an example of what can happen when we open our heart to others.
+Season of Generosity (37:45) – Jack shares another story of generosity and compassion which serves as an example of what can happen when we open our hearts to others.

 “How do we respond to this world?
 You sit and you sweep the garden.
 You have the capacity as a human being incarnating in this life, with the measure of suffering and beauty it offers, to respond in all kinds of extraordinary ways.” – Jack Kornfield

 Subscribe to Jack Kornfield – Heart Wisdom: iTunes – RSS